code-423n4/redacted-bug-bounty/README.md

-# ✨ So you want to run an audit
+# ✨ So you want to run a bug bounty

-This `README.md` contains a set of checklists for our audit collaboration.
+This `README.md` contains a set of checklists for our collaboration.

-Your audit will use two repos:
+Code Blue uses two repos:
-- **an _audit_ repo** (this one), which is used for scoping your audit and for providing information to wardens
+- **a _bug bounty_ repo** (this one), which is used for scoping your bug bounty and for providing information to wardens
-- **a _findings_ repo**, where issues are submitted (shared with you after the audit)
+- **a _submissions_ repo**, where issues are submitted

-Ultimately, when we launch the audit, this repo will be made public and will contain the smart contracts to be reviewed and all the information needed for audit participants.
-The findings repo will be made public after the audit report is published and your team has mitigated the identified issues.
+Ultimately, when we launch the bug bounty, this repo will be made public and will contain links to the in-scope files to be reviewed and all the information needed for audit participants.

-Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the audit sponsor (⭐️)**.
+Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the Code Blue sponsor (⭐️)**.

 ---

-# Audit setup

-## 🐺 C4: Set up repos
-- [ ] Create a new private repo named `YYYY-MM-sponsorname` using this repo as a template.
-- [ ] Rename this repo to reflect audit date (if applicable)
-- [ ] Rename auditt H1 below
-- [ ] Update pot sizes
-- [ ] Fill in start and end times in audit bullets below
-- [ ] Add link to submission form in audit details below
-- [ ] Add the information from the scoping form to the "Scoping Details" section at the bottom of this readme.
-- [ ] Add matching info to the Code4rena site
-- [ ] Add sponsor to this private repo with 'maintain' level access.
-- [ ] Send the sponsor contact the url for this repo to follow the instructions below and add contracts here.
-- [ ] Delete this checklist.

 # Repo setup

-## ⭐️ Sponsor: Add code to this repo

-- [ ] Create a PR to this repo with the below changes:
-- [ ] Provide a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
-- [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 48 business hours prior to audit start time.**
-- [ ] Be prepared for a 🚨code freeze🚨 for the duration of the audit — important because it establishes a level playing field.
-We want to ensure everyone's looking at the same code, no matter when they look during the audit.
-(Note: this includes your own repo, since a PR can leak alpha to our wardens!)

----

 ## ⭐️ Sponsor: Edit this `README.md` file

 - [ ] Modify the contents of this `README.md` file.
 Describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2022-08-foundation#readme))
-- [ ] Review the Gas award pool amount.
-This can be adjusted up or down, based on your preference - just flag it for Code4rena staff so we can update the pool totals across all comms channels.
 - [ ] Optional / nice to have: pre-record a high-level overview of your protocol (not just specific smart contract functions).
 This saves wardens a lot of time wading through documentation.
-- [ ] [This checklist in Notion](https://code4rena.notion.site/Key-info-for-Code4rena-sponsors-f60764c4c4574bbf8e7a6dbd72cc49b4#0cafa01e6201462e9f78677a39e09746) provides some best practices for Code4rena audits.
+- [ ] [This checklist in Notion](https://code4rena.notion.site/Key-info-for-Code4rena-sponsors-f60764c4c4574bbf8e7a6dbd72cc49b4#0cafa01e6201462e9f78677a39e09746) provides some best practices for Code4rena bug bounties.

 ## ⭐️ Sponsor: Final touches
-- [ ] Review and confirm the details in the section titled "Scoping details" and alert Code4rena staff of any changes.
 - [ ] Check that images and other files used in this README have been uploaded to the repo as a file and then linked in the README using absolute path (e.g. `https://github.com/code-423n4/yourrepo-url/filepath.png`)
 - [ ] Ensure that *all* links and image/file paths in this README use absolute paths, not relative paths
 - [ ] Check that all README information is in markdown format (HTML does not render on Code4rena.com)